ghywel/placego/WHAT-WE-BUILT.md

 Human edit: This author now has a second Apple app project, Cadence Video Player live at https://www.cadencevideoplayer.com - a low-cost awesome video player application for macOS / iOS / tvOS devices.
 The NFrameDemo app is free.
-The video play is £4.99 universal with no subscription.
+The video player is £4.99 universal with no subscription.

 Enjoy,
 Gareth